Est. time: 20 min.

 - Arbitration may be preferable if the parties don’t want business practices or trade secrets to be revealed in open court.

-Sometimes the decision to use some kind of third party isn’t made until a dispute arises.
+Sometimes the decision to bring in a third party isn’t made until a dispute arises.
 That can be problematic strategically, however.
 A party may hesitate to suggest mediation to a counterpart, lest that be misinterpreted as betraying a lack of resolve.
 Also, the parties may differ over which form of dispute resolution to choose or who should fill that role.
 (Sometimes in big cases, each party picks an arbitrator, and those two neutrals select a third.)

 In ongoing business relations, it’s common for contracts to specify in advance that the parties will attempt to resolve possible future differences through mediation before taking them to court.
-There is controversy, however, over the legality—and certainly, the propriety—of so-called contracts of adhesion that purport to bar unhappy consumers from going to court and instead force them to through an arbitration process that favors the company.
+There is controversy, however, over the legality—and certainly, the propriety—of so-called contracts of adhesion that attempt to prevent dissatisfied consumers from going to court and instead compel them to through an arbitration process tilted in favor the company.

 Parties that have equal bargaining power sometimes come up with clever dispute resolution rules that are intended to discourage each other from using them.
 Years ago, Major League Baseball and the Player’s Association designed a process called Final Offer Arbitration.
 It governs contract disputes with players who have several years of experience, but who do not have enough tenure to be free agents with the right to negotiate with competing teams.